 Danny Almagor – @atanajurat

-Danny is the co-founder and CEO of Small Giants, which he started with Berry, who also happens to be the mother of his two children, the creative director of Small Giants and “the most awesome person in the world” (Danny’s words).
+Danny is the co-founder and CEO of Small Giants, which he started with Berry, who also happens to be the mother of his three children, the creative director of Small Giants and “the most awesome person in the world” (Danny’s words).
 Prior to Small Giants, Danny was the founding CEO of Engineers Without Borders Australia and the CEO of Medivax.
 He has done some other cool stuff including being part of the team that broke the record for racing a solar car across Australia from Darwin to Adelaide.
 He loves reading non fiction and jumping on the trampoline with his kids.

 Berry Liberman – @berryfeather

 Berry is the co-founder and Creative Director of Small Giants, the Publisher and Editor of Dumbo Feather and a mum to the three cutest kids in the world.
 Berry loves the garden at work.
 Especially the roses.
 A few years back, Berry used to write screenplays in LA and directed a few short films but decided to come home and get married to Danny (CEO extraordinaire of Small Giants).
 Very good decision.